-1. Select +

-When you select $\mathbf{\dot{\mu}}$, the system automatically switches to fresh air mode.
-If you switch the mode from $\mathbf{\dot{\mu}}$ or $\mathbf{\dot{\mu}}$, the system also automatically turns on the A/C. This helps prevent the windows from fogging up unintendedly.
-The A/C indicator will not come on if it was off to start with (see the first column on this page).
+- 1. Select, the system automatically switches to fresh air mode.
+If you switch the mode from, the system also automatically turns on the A/C. This helps prevent the windows from fogging up

+- this page).

+2. Set the fan to the desired speed.

+unintendedly.
+The A/C indicator

+start with (see the first column on